raipc/atsd-jdbc/README.md

 # JDBC driver

-The driver is designed to make easier to work with ATSD via SQL API.
-Communication occurs by means of transferring CSV data via HTTP/HTTPS protocols according to
-[SQL API Documentation](http://axibase.com/atsd/api/#sql).
+The driver is designed to provide more convenient working with ATSD via SQL API.
+The internal communication occurs by means of transferring CSV data via HTTP/HTTPS protocols according to [SQL API Documentation](http://axibase.com/atsd/api/#sql).
 You can find there as the description of the query format and the list of supported SQL functions.

 ## Apache Maven